raizen74/LPIC102/README.md

 `ssh -L 4672:www.example.com:80` localhost forward local port 4672

 ## WINDOWS
+`XDMCP`, `VNC`, `RDP` (natively supported by Linux and Windows) and `Spice` are remote access protocols for connecting to remote X servers.

 SPICE:
+- Specialized protocol for connecting to remote VM with X11
 - Lets you connect local USB into a remote app
 - SPICE facilitates access to graphical applications on a remote server by providing high-quality, low-latency video and audio streaming capabilities for a smooth user experience
 - `SPICE` proto Access video card output of a VM
+- File sharing between local and remote systems

 After changing any of the configuration files you have to restart the service:
 - `service <displaymanagername> restart` SysVinit